-The following is a general summary of certain U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Units or pre-funded units acquired pursuant to this offering, the acquisition, ownership, and disposition of Common Shares acquired as part of the Units, the acquisition, ownership, and disposition of Pre-Funded Warrants acquired as part of the Pre-funded units, the acquisition, ownership, and disposition of Common Shares received upon exercise of the Pre-Funded Warrants, and the acquisition, ownership, and disposition of Common Shares received upon exercise of the Warrants (the "Warrant Shares").
+In the opinion of Dorsey & Whitney LLP, the following is a summary of the material U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Units or pre-funded units acquired pursuant to this offering, the acquisition, ownership, and disposition of Common Shares acquired as part of the Units, the acquisition, ownership, and disposition of Pre-Funded Warrants acquired as part of the pre-funded units, the acquisition, ownership, and disposition of Common Shares received upon exercise of the Pre-Funded Warrants, and the acquisition, ownership, and disposition of Common Shares received upon exercise of the Warrants (the "Warrant Shares").